fhalab/evSeq/README.md

         chmod +x ssSeqGuiLauncher.command

-3. Now you should be able to launch `ssSeqGuiClick.command` with a double-click!
+3. Now you should be able to launch `ssSeqGuiLauncher.command` with a double-click!

 ### Open GUI with Command Line
 Begin by opening a terminal window.
 If ssSeq was added to your PATH and ssSeqGuiLauncher.py made executable (see [PATH Variable Setup](#PATH-Variable-Setup)), then the GUI can be opened by typing